Message from the MPIAA President on August 1, 2022

 Miye Ishii '92 has proudly served on the MPIAA Board in the past (2015-2020).
 She has attended most alumni events and volunteered for multiple alumni committees.
 Miye has served consistently on the MPIAA scholarship golf tournament committee and also held the role of co-chairperson.
 Miye currently works for Chanel as an Inventory Control Supervisor.

 Adrienne (Young) Lampitelli '88 is a proud parent of three children.
-Seth '19 is a current student at Santa Clara University, Jordan '22 is a Mid-Pacific Senior who is a part of the Entrepreneurial Studies in a Global Society Program, and Kate who hopes to join the owl 'ohana one day.
-Adrienne is currently the Director of Student Activities and Orientation Programs at Hawaii Pacific University where she enjoys working with students and helping them develop their leadership skills.
-As an active and involved MPIAA board member and parent, she values the mission of the school, its hard-working staff and faculty, and incredible memories created and opportunities afforded to her sons.
+Seth '19 is a current student at Santa Clara University, Jordan '22 is a freshman at Gonzaga University and Kate who hopes to join the owl 'ohana one day.
+Adrienne is currently working at the University of Hawai'i Foundation.
+As an active and involved MPIAA board member, she values the mission of the school, its hard-working staff and faculty, and incredible memories created and opportunities afforded to her sons.
 She feels the work she does through her involvement at Mid-Pacific is a small way in which she can give back to her alma mater and say thank you for all that it has given to her family.

-Jordan Lee '15 is a 2019 graduate of University of Pennsylvania and is now a consultant at Maslansky + Partners in New York City.
-He works with companies across financial services, pharmaceuticals, healthcare, and CPG providing communication guidance.
+Jordan Lee '15 is a 2019 graduate of University of Pennsylvania and works in branding strategy at Sullivan in New York City.
+He works with companies across financial services, technology, and industrials to help activate their brand, improve customer engagement, and enable their sales teams.
 A recipient of the 2015 Mary Root Holomua Award, he worked towards improving the quality of school life as a student, and he aspires to continue building upon the Mid-Pacific experience that helped shape his career.
 Jordan has attended all New York Mid-Pacific gatherings and often visited campus while on O'ahu.

 Michael Maeda '79 joins the board with lots of experience, having last served on the MPIAA board of directors from 2010-2016.
 He is a retired elementary school teacher and has maintained his strong connection to the school.
 In addition to being an active volunteer at events, Michael recently spent much of his time organizing items in the Mid-Pacific Archives.
 Our families have enjoyed his musical talent as he has played the piano at the school's Baccalaureate ceremony for many years.
 Michael has served on the MPIAA Scholarship Committee, and has attended numerous school and athletic events.